Bottom line: AdEspresso makes it simple to test and pick winning Facebook ads.

 I’m tempted however to upgrade to the $149 plan and take advantage of the 1 hour of dedicated training (I hope that’s per month).
 That’s my plan when I ramp up and find offers that convert.
 It would be helpful to have someone give me an outside expert look at my ads and help me optimize them.

-Try AdEspresso now with their FREE 14-day free trial.
+Try AdEspresso with a FREE 14-day free trial.

 With the free trial you can try out AdEspresso to see what you think.
 The two week trial is fully functional and you’ll quickly know if it’s for you.